murdealtax/vake/README.md

 <hr>

-**Vake** is an unopinionated build system written in Rust to build and sync the In Silico project to Roblox Studio.
+**Vake** is an unopinionated build system written in Rust to build and sync projects to Roblox Studio.
 It allows you to organize your Roblox projects in the file system without being confined to a specific organizational ideology.
 Project structures are defined in a `vakefile`, and can be used to describe any hierarchy model in Roblox Studio.

 # Installation